 SaaS procurement software

 Spendflo helps businesses negotiate, buy, renew, and manage their SaaS tools.
-With the average department in an organization using about 87 SaaS applications, vendor spends is one of the biggest expense items.
+With the average department in an organization using about 87 SaaS applications, vendor spend is one of the biggest expense items.
 Spendflo automates and optimizes the process of requesting, onboarding, and managing SaaS tools.
-Spendflo works with you to fully understand your requirements and leverages pricing benchmarks to ensure you get the best deal possible on your SaaS investments, and streamlines the procurement process.
+Spendflo works with you to fully understand your requirements and leverages pricing benchmarks to ensure you get the best deal possible on your SaaS investments and streamlines the procurement process.

 Sales tax automation software